23 Apr Lessons Learned

 When I began to recover from the insanity of dealing with “Battle for Brooklyn” I started to work on the Dr Sarno film.
 At the same time we got some support to make a film about Johnny Gosch’s mother’s 30 year fight to find out what happened to her missing son.

-About 10 years earlier, after a screening of our film “Horns and Halos” we had been approached by the Nick Bryant, a writer who was in the midst of a project detailing an insane story of organized abuse of children that also included a tale of bank fraud and political blackmail.
+About 10 years earlier, after a screening of our film “Horns and Halos” we had been approached by Nick Bryant, a writer who was in the midst of a project detailing an insane story of organized abuse of children that also included a tale of bank fraud and political blackmail.
 It was so wild that it was hard to wrap our minds around.
 However, our partner David really dug in and researched.
 The rabbit hole just got deeper.
 We spent many years trying to pitch it to possible funders but no one was interested, and it was so scary – many people who tried to look into it ended up dead- that it was hard to push forward.
-Eventually, we realized that one way into the story was through Johnny’s story as it was believed that he had been taken and pulled into this larger network of malfeasance.
+Eventually, we realized that one way into the bigger story of institutionalized abuse of children was through Johnny’s story as it was believed that he had been taken and pulled into this larger network of malfeasance.
 This story could focus on his mother and her hard work- which would give us a way to make a film.

-After another year of work on the feature we premiered it at Slamdance.
-Unfortunately we weren’t in competition as that category is only for first or second time filmmakers.
+After another year of work on the feature, we premiered it at Slamdance.
+Unfortunately, we weren’t in competition as that category is only for first- or second-time filmmakers.
 That made it almost impossible for us to get it attention.
 That in turn made it difficult for us to get it into other festivals.
-Still, the audience response was always very powerful so we knew it would connect if we could get it out, but that took a while.
+Still, the audience response was always very powerful, so we knew it would connect if we could get it out, but that took a while.
 In fact it was well over a year before we could even get a review- which we got from a festival in Greece.
 Eventually, 6 months later, when the film played at the Sidewalk film fest we got an offer from a sales rep to help sell the film.
 Actually, that same company had reached out a year earlier but it felt like such a bottom feeder move we blew them off.
 Once we made a deal, they were able to launch it on Amazon where it immediately shocked everyone by doing 10k in sales in the first few weeks.
 Unfortunately they also got it on Netflix a month later, where it exploded in popularity.
 The Netflix sale was not for a lot of money and it cannibalized any revenue we were making from iTunes and Amazon.
 We just got it back though so hopefully that notoriety will help keep it moving.

 “Who Took Johnny” got so much attention because the story is just so hard to believe.
 As Suki said, she’s never worked on a film where she didn’t have to kind of pump up the drama at some point.
 In this story the drama amplifies itself.
 It’s a story that was heavily covered in the press, but almost always in a sensationalistic way.
 Johnny’s mom was often portrayed as a bit crazy.
 We decided to tell the story from her point of view and we borrowed a bit from Errol Morris by having her look directly into the camera- because she’s the one telling the story.
 You can watch it on Amazon or Vimeo.